bhouston/blender_materialx_addon/README.md

 - Access the MaterialX panel in `Properties > Material > MaterialX`
 - Export the selected material or all materials
 - Configure export settings in the Configuration panel
-- View real-time export status and performance metrics
+- View real-time export status

 ### Command-Line